anfoss/PCprophet/PCprophet_instructions.md

 - `protein_id`: optional; UniProt, Ensembl, or NCBI identifier.
 Not essential (can be the same as *gene_name*)

 Remaining columns = ordered fraction intensities.
 Column names can be any format (e.g., `F01`, `1`, etc.), but **must be in correct order**.
 Formats like MS1, MS2 XIC, SPCs, TMT, and SILAC are supported.
+The best results are obtained using DIA-MS or DDA-MS data.

 See `test/test_fract.txt` for examples.